-In accordance with Article 22 (a) (2) of the UCITS V Directive, the process for appointment and supervision of sub-depositaries follows the highest quality standards, including management of potential conflicts of interest which might arise on the occasion of these appointments.
+Under Article 22a (2) of the UCITS V Directive, the appointment and supervision of sub-depositaries follow the highest quality standards, including managing potential conflicts of interest that may arise in connection with such appointments.
 The Depositary has drawn up an effective policy for the identification, prevention and management of conflicts of interest in accordance with national and international regulations as well as international standards.